Dr. Domingo Uy, P.E.

-Accreditation: The program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology (ABET), www.abet.org.
+Accreditation: The Electronic Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission (ETAC) of (ABET), www.abet.org.

 Graduates of the Electronic Engineering Technology Program will be prepared for employment in a broad cross section of high-technology companies that produce or utilize electronic components and systems.
 Computers, automation in industry and at home, video and television, power generation and distribution, medicine, military defense and the expanding cellular communications system are but a few areas where EET graduates find positions.

 Approximately 133 Semester Credit Hours are required to complete the program, sixty-nine credit hours of which are taken in mathematics, physics, humanities and social sciences and other requirements.
 The remaining credit hours are devoted to specialized courses in the electronics area.
 Among topics covered in the courses are basic and advanced circuit analysis; basic and advanced electronics; linear and digital integrated circuits; digital computers; communications circuits and systems; and microwave principles and applications.
 The curriculum also allows up to 13 hours for the study of special topics and projects of current interest, including practical industrial experience in electronics through the Cooperative Education Courses and summer internships or industrial employment.